 The Space Industry Bill intends to create a regulatory framework for the expansion of commercial space activities and the development of a UK space port.
 The Bill intends to cover both orbital and sub-orbital activities, and horizontal and vertical launches carried out in the UK.

 The Bill was introduced into the House of Lords on 27 June 2017 and completed third reading on 28 November 2017.
-It was introduced to the House of Commons on 29 November 2017.
+It was introduced to the House of Common on 29 November 2017.
+The Bill passed its second reading and Committee stages in the House of Commons on the 15 and 23 January 2018, respectively.
+Report stage in the House of Commons is scheduled for 7 February 2018.

-The Bill extends to the whole of the UK except for a number of provisions listed in clause 70 which do not apply to or only apply to Northern Ireland.
+The Bill extends to the whole of the UK except for several provisions listed in clause 70, which do not apply to or only apply to Northern Ireland.

 The main themes during the debate in the House of Lords stages focused on the broad delegated powers in the Bill, environmental protections and the powers over land.
-A Government amendment removed the Henry VIII power previously contained in Clause 66.
+Several changes were made to the Bill during the House of Lords stages, including a Government amendment that removed the Henry VIII power previously contained in clause 66.

 Explanatory notes to accompany the Bill as amended in the Lords have been produced by the Department of Transport.
 Prior to the Lords stages the Government also published policy scoping notes (11 July 2017) and a delegated powers memorandum (28 June 2017) which provide further details regarding legislative intent.